mehta-lab/waveorder/docs/napari-plugin-guide.md

 * Condenser NA: Numerical Aperture of Condenser
 * Magnification: Magnfication of the objective
 * Camera Pixel Size: Pixel size of the camera in microns (ex.
 6.5)
-* RI of Obj, Media: Refractive Index of the objective media.
+* RI of Obj Media: Refractive index of the objective media.
 Defaults to air (1.003).
 Typical values also include 1.512 (oil) or 1.473 (glycerol).
 * Z Padding: The number of slices to pad on either end of the stack in order to correct for edge reflection artifacts.
 Necessary if the sample is not fully out of focus on either end of the stack.

 The acquired data will then be displayed in the `napari` window.
 Note that phase reconstruction is more computationally expensive and may take several minutes depending on your system.

-Examples of acquiring 2D birefringence data (kidney kissue) with this snap method are below:
+Examples of acquiring 2D birefringence data (kidney tissue) with this snap method are below:

 ![](https://github.com/mehta-lab/recOrder/blob/main/docs/images/acq_finished.png)